postsharp/Metalama.Documentation/README.md

 # Metalama Documentation

-This repo contains the documentation of Metalama.
-It's best to read it online at https://doc.metalama.net.
+This repository contains the documentation for Metalama.
+It is recommended to read it online at https://doc.metalama.net.

-The code snippets of this documentation can be under the `code` subdirectory and are fully unit testable.
-Other examples stem from the [Metalama.Samples](https://github.com/postsharp/Metalama.Samples) and [Metalama.Community](https://github.com/postsharp/Metalama.Community) repos.
+The code snippets in this documentation are located under the `code` subdirectory and are fully unit testable.
+Other examples are derived from the [Metalama.Samples](https://github.com/postsharp/Metalama.Samples) and [Metalama.Community](https://github.com/postsharp/Metalama.Community) repositories.

 ## Building everything

+To build everything, use the following command:

 ```powershell
 .\Build.ps1 build